Job Seekers - Success Stories

 Home and vehicle assessments and consultation from DARS rehab engineers and occupational therapists led to Bill receiving vehicle accommodations, computer work station adaptations, and equipment fabrication.
 Changes to his home office were also recommended to enable him to function at maximum work capacity.
 His desk was modified and raised with wooden blocks; the existing ergonomic arm pads and microphone were repositioned to better meet his needs; and the center drawer and supports were cut and removed to allow his wheelchair to roll under the desk.
 Additionally, brackets for a new arm sling were installed on Bill’s wheelchair to allow him to feed himself.
 Bill says he has been very pleased with the multitude of services and assistance that has allowed him to remain in self-employment.
 Bill continues to receive agency support with his employment plan and his outlook for maintaining his farming operation is positive.

-Branden attended the Woodrow Wilson Rehabilitation Center (WWRC).
+Branden attended the Wilson Workforce and Rehabilitation Center (WWRC).
 After having enrolled in a plumbing class at Valley Vocational and Technical Center, he was referred to WWRC’s Assistive Computer Technology (ACT) team for an assistive technology (AT) evaluation to aid him in his class and his vocational pursuits.

 Prior to the evaluation, Branden was provided an audio version of his text book as an accommodation.
 The ACT team determined, however, that this was not the best AT approach for him, as the textbook also contained pictures of tools, pipes, joint connections, and diagrams that were vital for his passing the class.